Pope, quoting Buddha, urges religious dialogue to fight fundamentalism

 "There can be no mixing, then, of religious beliefs and violence, of holiness and oppression, of religious traditions and sectarianism," Francis said.

+Mongolia has seen a revival of Tibetan Buddhism since the collapse of the Soviet-backed Communist government in 1990, and the Dalai Lama is regarded as its main spiritual leader.

+However, China has repeatedly put pressure on Mongolia not to allow the 88-year-old exiled Tibetan leader to visit, branding him a dangerous separatist

-Several of the leaders, including the rabbi and the shaman, imparted a special blessing from their religions on the pope, wishing him health and a long life.
+Several of the leaders, including the Jewish representative, Yair Jacob Porat, and the shaman, imparted a special blessing from their religions on the pope, wishing him health and a long life.

+There are only a handful of permanent Jewish residents in Mongolia, with the community ministering mostly to tourists and business travellers.

 ((philip.pullella@thomsonreuters.com;))